TonyRippy/mumble/data/cpu.md

 ## Using This Data

-If you would like to use this data for your own project.
-Please go ahead!
+If you would like to use this data for your own project, please go ahead!
 This data is released under the Apache 2.0 License, same as the rest of the code in this project.
 This allows you to use the data for any purpose, to distribute it, modify it, and to distribute